Home / Blogs / Numerical Methods and Stability

 refinement_zones = where(abs(velocity_gradient) > gradient_threshold)

-These zones typically include boundary layers, separation points, and vortex cores.
+# Typical locations: boundary layers, separation points, vortex cores

-Increase cell count by 30-50% per iteration, focusing refinement on high-gradient zones identified in Step 2.
+Increase cell count by 30–50% per iteration, focused on the regions identified above.

-Continue refinement until key outputs (drag, pressure drop, heat flux) change less than 2% between successive meshes.
+Continue until key outputs (drag, pressure drop, heat flux) change less than 2% between successive meshes.

 # In system/controlDict